Best Swedish cuisine in Gothenburg

 Traditional Swedish food, or for that matter Nordic food generally, has a heavy focus on seafood.
 Gothenburg boasts some of the best seafood in the region thanks to the deep, cold water that lies off its coast.
 Plus – it could be locally spread propaganda – I am told that the water of Stockholm is more polluted and, therefore, the fish is of lesser quality than what’s caught off the West Coast.
 But, whether that’s true or not, I can tell you that the seafood found in Swedish restaurants in Gothenburg is simply – amazing.

 If you are looking to celebrate a special occasion I would highly recommend Sjömagasinet for their unbelievable seafood.
+It sits on the bank of the river in an old warehouse dating back to 1775 and has ample outdoor seating.
 I was lucky enough to eat here once and all I can say is, “Wow”.
-It’s got a Michelin star and has done for decades.
-It’s expensive but I’ll say it again, “Wow”.
+It’s lost its michelin star but I say “to hell with michelin” this place is still special.

 Something different

 The restaurant Swedish Taste was opened by award-winning chef Magnus Lindström and is more than a restaurant.
-Since a bit over 2 years, Swedish taste has a restaurant in the NK departments store.
-Here you can still eat classic Swedish food among other fresh delicacies especially from the sea.
+Located in the vaulted basement of the NK department store, you can eat classic Swedish food among other fresh delicacies especially from the sea.
 Here you can also take a cooking lesson with one of Sweden’s top chefs, pick up some culinary tips, then sit down to enjoy a first-class meal.
 From deer to lobster, the menu changes with the seasons, and includes international influences on fine Swedish cuisine.
 And, of course, you can always skip straight to the meal!

 Seafood buffet

 The restaurant Fiskekrogen is well-known in Gothenburg for its quality seafood.
 It’s been serving delicious Swedish cuisine for around 20 years and, what you wouldn’t find at a Michelin star restaurant, is their Weekend Seafood Buffet.
-Served on Fridays (17-19:00) and Saturdays (12-16:00) there’s an array of fresh seafood available at a pretty reasonable price (395 SEK) given its quality and abundance!
+Served on Fridays (16-17:00) and Saturdays (12-14:30) with a two-hour seating.
+There’s an array of fresh seafood available at 695 SEK per person and kids between 7–11 years eat half price.
 The a la carte menu is available until 10 pm.

 Husmanskost (classic dishes)